RemiBERNHARD/Luring_Adversarial/README.md

 ### Model files

-Unzip the "models.zip" file to get the "models" repository.
 The "models" repository contains the pretrained models for the datasets MNIST, SVHN and CIFAR10.
 As an example, on MNIST:

 * models/MNIST_float.h5 is the base classifier trained.